jacefuse/Fuselage/README.md

 Free Unrestricted Software Enabling Layered Asset Game Environments
 -------------------------------------------------------------------

 The goal of Fuselage is to create an emulator and development framework designed to emulate a retro-inspired system that could have plausibly existed in the late 90s or early 2000s.
 It serves as a foundation for creating pixel-based games and applications, leveraging a combination of advanced graphical features and retro aesthetics.
+Each system of Fuselage is being designed to be self contained and unaware of each of the other systems, allowing for any one, some, or all of them to be used alone or together.
+Fuselage itself is built on top of each of these subsystems.

 ## Branches